onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-01-24-2025.md

  * Successful Testnet upgrade, seeing 3x TPs increase after the programs cacheinvalidation fix
  * Latest Ledger repo update was merged and then ported to our PoP work, and PR submitted to Ledger
  * Axelar launced on Flow EVM finally
+ * bridge.flow.com operational (currently privately on VPN IP only until launch)
+ * pyUSD lockers deployed on Solana and Ethereum, and USDF operational on Flow

 ---